mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 --------------------------------------------------------------------------------------------------------

-These parameters are passed directly through to solr (see above).
+These parameters are passed directly through to Solr (see above).

 #### Example

-Fetch 10 sentences containing the word 'obama' from the New York Times
+Fetch 10 sentences containing the word 'obama' from The New York Times

 URL:  http://mediacloud.org/api/v2/solr/sentences?q=sentence%3Aobama&rows=10&fq=media_id%3A1